keboola/connection-docs/extractors/google-adwords-reports/index.md

 {: .image-popup}
 ![Screenshot - Create configuration](/extractors/google-adwords-reports/ui_create_config.png)

-Then authorize the extractor to access your AdWords reports.
-Clicking the button will redirect you to Google and ask for authorization.
+Then click **Authorize Account** to be redirected to Google, and authorize the extractor to access your AdWords reports.

 {: .image-popup}
 ![Screenshot - Create configuration](/extractors/google-adwords-reports/ui_authorize_config.png)